greekgodares/Option-Pricing-Black-Scholes-Monte-Carlo/README.md

 u(x,\tau)
 $$

-Substituting this into the transformed PDE and choosing $\alpha$ and $\beta$ appropriately eliminates the first-order derivative and zeroth-order terms.
+Substituting this expression into the transformed PDE and choosing the constants appropriately gives:

-The required values are:

 $$
 \alpha